The Heart of the Matter

 In marriages, this either marks the beginning or the end of the painful acceptance of the apparent mundane -- the time when the husband no longer seems heroic and the wife is no longer recognized as goddess.

-It was confronting to admit it, but the part of my relationship to Maharaji that I had fabricated was becoming undone.
-Without knowing it, I had become a fan and a groupie in addition to being a student.
-Like my previous strategy in my personal life of creating short-term love affairs to keep me feeling studly, I had been orchestrating my relationship with Maharaji to provide well-timed payoffs.
+Like my previous strategy in my personal life of creating short-term love affairs to keep myself feeling studly, I had been orchestrating my relationship with Prem to provide well-timed payoffs.
 Did it work?
-Yes it did.
+Yes, it did.
 But it went only so far.

 I was not alone.

-In my experience, lots of Maharaji's students have set him up in this way.
+In my experience, lots of his students have set him up this way.
 Ruled by the very human need to define and categorize, we turned him into many things: a superstar, a hero, an Avatar, an anthropomorphized version of our own private God -- projecting all kinds of images on him, not unlike small children do with their parents or teachers.

 Inevitably, this leads to disappointment.
 Which leads to doubt.
 Which leads to anger.
-And it is this anger, born from the gap between who he is and who we imagine him to be, that is often the reason why some students of Maharaji eventually reject him.
-"He is not who I thought he was," they claim.
-And of course it is true, because, in many ways, it is impossible to know Maharaji (or anyone else for that matter) through the medium of thought.
+And it is this anger, born from the gap between who he is and who we imagine him to be, that is often the reason why some students of Prem Rawat eventually reject him.

 More relationships are ruined, I believe, by expectations than by anything else.

 Husbands do it to their wives.
 Wives do it to their husbands.
 Parents do it to their kids.
 The Master/Student relationship is no exception.
 Somehow we get it into our heads that a Master has to be a certain way.
-Casting directors in our own "B" movie, we patch together our favorite stereotypes and create a picture of how the Master should be -- and then proceed to compare everything he does to that picture.

 Of course, we're going to be disappointed.
 How could it be any other way?